idfubar/AV102/transcripts/week4/assisting_learners_in_online_forums.md

-auto graders and sometimes the error messages they give are difficult to interpret that's something we're trying to fix but ... if it does seem that the auto graders are down then the key thing is to let me know as soon as possible and do that through
+auto graders and sometimes the error messages they give are difficult to interpret that's something we're trying to fix but ... if it does seem that the autograders are down then the key thing is to let me know as soon as possible and do that through
 Skype chat ... so